domcorvasce/Aki/README.md

 open .
 ```

-Finally, open the project in XCode, enable **Automatic manage signing** in the **Signing** section of your manifest, and edit the `Aki.entitlements` file accordingly to your needs.
+Now, open the project in XCode, enable **Automatic manage signing** in the **Signing** section of your manifest, and edit the `Aki.entitlements` file accordingly to your needs.
+Then, hit "Run".

 ## Getting Started